Preferential Attachment Trees with Vertex Death: Persistence of the Maximum Degree

-\begin{problem} Let $(\bp(t))_{t\geq 0}$ be a CMJ branching process whose offspring and inter-birth times satisfy Assumption~\ref{ass:gen}.
-If either $\sum_{i=1}^\infty X(i)<\infty$ with positive probability or $\widehat\mu(\lambda)=\infty$ for all $\lambda>0$, under what conditions do persistent $m$-hubs exist, or does persistence occur?
-Additionally, can one prove an equivalent result as in Theorems~\ref{thrm:genpers} or~\ref{thrm:persm} without the assumption that $\widehat\mu(\lambda)<1$ for some $\lambda>0$? \end{problem}

-\textbf{Characterising the difference between the richest and oldest individual. } In the `rich are old' regime, we show that the difference between the birth-time of the richest and oldest individual in $(\bp(t))_{t\geq 0}$, that is, $I^\cont_t-O^\cont_t$, is a tight sequence of random variables with respect to the probability measure $\mathbb P_\cS$.
-It remains unclear if one can obtain a functional convergence of this random process.
+\textbf{Characterising the difference between the richest and oldest individual. } In the `rich are old' regime, we have showed that the difference between the birth-time of the richest and oldest individual in $(\bp(t))_{t\geq 0}$, that is, $I^\cont_t-O^\cont_t$, is a tight sequence of random variables with respect to the probability measure $\mathbb P_\cS$.
+It remains unclear if more precise results can be proved.

 \begin{problem} Under the conditions in Theorem~\ref{thrm:conv}, characterize the random process $(I^\cont_t-O^\cont_t)_{t\geq0}$. \end{problem}

 \textbf{Bounded non-converging death rates. } The results presented in the `finite lifetime' regime do not consider the case when the death rates are bounded but do not converge.
 This is mainly due to the difficulty to determine the lifetime distribution of individuals in complete generality.
 As an example, let us consider the case of converging birth rates and alternating convergent death rates.
 That is, take three sequences $(c_i)_{i\in\N}$, $(d_{1,i})_{i\in\N}$ and $(d_{2,i})_{i\in\N}$ such that $\lim_{i\to\infty}c_i=c>0$ and $\lim_{i\to\infty}d_{j,i}=d_j$ for $j\in\{1,2\}$, with $d_1\neq d_2\geq 0$.
 We set \be d=(d_{1,1},d_{2,1},d_{1,2},d_{2,2},\ldots), \qquad b(i)=c_i. \ee We then claim (without proof) that the lifetime distribution satisfies \be \lim_{t\to\infty} \frac1t\log \P{L>t}=-\min\bigg\{c+\frac{d_1+d_2}{2}-\sqrt{c^2+\Big(\frac{d_1-d_2}{2}\Big)^2},R\bigg\}=:-\theta. \ee This already non-trivial result can be obtained due to the somewhat simple choice of the birth and death rates.
 More general birth or death rates (e.g.\ $b$ that diverge to infinity) make it much harder to determine the limiting value of $\theta$ that characterises the exponential decay of the lifetime distribution.